How Did Jamaica Gain Independence?

 They settled in what was then named New Seville or Sevilla la Nueva, now St. Ann’s Bay.

-With the Arawaks all dead, the Spaniards focused their attention on themselves but not on developing the island.
+With many of the Arawaks dead by now, the Spaniards focused their attention on themselves rather than on developing the island.
 As such, there was no growth.

 The ruling of the English led to a large practice of Pirating and Buccaneering.
 One buccaneer captain, Henry Morgan prevailed as the leading buccaneer and proceeded to overthrow the Spaniards being knighted by King Charles II of England and was given the reigns of Jamaica as Lieutenant Governor in 1673.